mo0negtt/ilovehaxtrace/replit.md

-# ILoveHax Tools
+# HaxTrace Map Editor

 ## Overview

-ILoveHax Tools is a professional landing page application that serves as a centralized hub for developer tools.
-The platform showcases two main tools (Emphasize and Editor) along with additional utilities, all presented through a modern, clean interface inspired by iLoveHax and iLoveImg design philosophies.
-The application emphasizes utility-first design with a focus on quick access to tools, responsive layouts, and comprehensive theming support.
+HaxTrace is a vertex and segment-based map editor for creating Haxball maps.
+Unlike pixel-based editors, HaxTrace works with geometric primitives (vertices and segments with curves) to build maps for Haxball-style games.
+The application provides a comprehensive set of tools for vertex placement, segment creation with curves, and map export/import functionality with .hbs format compatibility.

 ## User Preferences